Ryan Schmelzer

-Ryan Schmelzer (born July 28, 1993) is an American professional ice hockey center and captain for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
+Ryan Schmelzer (born July 28, 1993) is an American professional ice hockey center and captain for the Utica Comets of the American Hockey League (AHL).

 After going undrafted into the NHL, Schmelzer spent four years playing for the Canisius College Golden Griffins while majoring in management.
 While attending Canisius, Schmelzer was named the Atlantic Hockey Best Defensive Forward for 2016–17 and earned NCAA Second All-Conference Team honors.
 Upon concluding his senior year, Schmelzer joined the Adirondack Thunder of the ECHL where he set new franchise records for goals and points in the Kelly Cup playoffs.
 As a result of his performance with the Thunder, Schmelzer signed a professional contract with the Binghamton Devils of the AHL.

 Personal life

 Schmelzer was born on July 28, 1993, to parents Roger and Pam Schmelzer.
 While he was born in Cleveland, Schmelzer was raised in Buffalo, New York.
 Both Schmelzer's father and younger sister Holly played ice hockey.